State National Bank (Denver, CO)

 Article Text

-COLORADO'S RAPID RECOVERY.
-All But Three of the Suspended National Banks Have Reopened.
-DENVER, Aug.
-31.-The State National bank. the last but one of the city's sit suspended national banks, opened its doors again this morning.
-The Commercial National will resume in a few days.
-Of the score of national banks in Colorado compelled to close their doors a few weeks ago all have rssumed save three, and it is said all will again be doing business before the middle of the month.
+Colorado Is Bracing Up.
+DENVER, Sept.
+1.-The State National bank, the last but one of the city's six suspended national banks. opened its doors again yesterday.
+Of the score of national banks in Colorado which were compelled to close their doors a few weeks ago all have resumed save three

 Article from The Daily Morning Astorian, September 1, 1893